zhanxw/MB-GAN/README.md

   - `generate_abundance_heatmap.R`: Compare the abundances of the top 60 most abundant taxa across different datasets

-The folder “Rcode_smalldataset” includes the similar R codes as above for the small microbiome dataset dicussed in the supplement.
+The folder “Rcode_smalldataset” includes the similar R codes as above for a small microbiome dataset dicussed in the supplement.

 ##### Python codes